makeandbuild/vessl/README.md

       }
     }

-Paging is built into the framework for the list functionality (page index starts at 0)
+Paging is built into the framework for the list functionality where page index starts at 0

     GET http://localhost:8080/vessl-webapp/rest/events?pageSize=2&page=0
     RESPONSE